 When that happens, Facebook will credit that ad for the purchase, and the results will appear in your ads manager.

 However, what if you land on a website via an ad, but you don’t purchase immediately?
 How will a marketer know it was that ad that converted?
 That’s where attribution comes in.

 For a long time, Facebook used a 28-day click, 1-day view attribution window.

-This means that the conversion credit goes to the last ad you clicked before purchase within 28 days or the last ad you viewed before purchase within 1 day.
+This meant that the conversion credit previously went to the last ad you clicked before purchase within 28 days; or the last ad you viewed before purchase within 1 day.

-So, if you click on an ad and go to a website only to leave, you’ll trigger the start of this window.
-Then, 28-days later you see another ad that convinces you to complete a purchase.
-The last ad you clicked or the last ad you saw on your newsfeed will get total credit for the conversion.
+So, if you clicked on an ad and go to a website only to leave, you’d trigger the start of this window.
+Then, 28-days later you could see another ad that convinces you to complete a purchase.
+The last ad you clicked or the last ad you saw on your newsfeed wwould get total credit for the conversion.

 Different Facebook Attribution Models